Minimum Amount Due क्या है? इसके फायदे और नुकसान !

 4. Limited Financial Progress:

-Explanation: By paying the minimum due, one is not paying off the debt, hence not progressing towards your financial goals such as saving
+Explanation: By paying the minimum due, one is not paying off the debt, hence not progressing towards one’s financial goals such as saving

 India Latest News and Updates, 13 October 2023